mumar06/base/README.md

 **c, delete(para_one):** <br>
 - Takes one argument, a Node value which has to be deleted. <br>
-- For deleting a Node, based on value, in the Linked List. return True if value is deletedor False if value not found. <br>
+- For deleting a Node, based on value, in the Linked List.
+Return True if value is deleted or False if value not found. <br>

 **d, pop():** <br>
 - Takes no argument. <br>